 - Social Networking - One of the easiest ways hackers get access to data is by using social networks.
-These sites are too big, and have grown so fast, they just aren't secure.
-Criminals know exactly how to take advantage of social networks, so anyone who users them must remain aware.
+These sites are too big and have grown so fast, they just aren't secure.
+Criminals know exactly how to take advantage of social networks, so anyone who uses them must remain aware.

 - Malicious Websites - A malicious website is one where the specific purpose is to attack and infect a computer with viruses.
 These websites, which look identical to legitimate websites, put your identity at risk.
 Most commonly, they will copy popular websites such as eBay, Amazon, Visa or even banking websites.
 The best course of protection is to update operating systems and use antivirus software.